 This page applies to TaxDome Pro! pricing plan only.
 You can upgrade anytime.

 Our Tasks feature helps you manage your to-dos to make sure everyone—including you—stays on point, which is crucial to any tax practice.
-The Tasks tool not only lets you know what’s next on your agenda but also what’s being handled by the rest of your team.
-Plus, you can automate tasks inside pipelines; this way, tasks are automatically generated exactly when they need to be.
+Tasks not only lets you know what’s next on your agenda but also what’s being handled by the rest of your team.
+Plus, you can automate tasks inside pipelines; this way, they are automatically generated exactly when you need them to be.

 On TaxDome, we see tasks as steps you must take in order to complete a job.
-A job might involve a variety of tasks for your team and the client—messages, invoices, time entries, contracts, and so on.
-Read more on the difference between our Pipelines, Jobs, and Tasks features.
+A job might involve a variety of tasks for both your team and the client—messages, invoices, time entries, contracts, and so on.
+Read more about the difference between our Pipelines, Jobs, and Tasks features.

-Because there are so many moving parts, we’ve designed a system where you can automate tasks within your pipelines.
+Because there are so many moving parts to a tax practice, we’ve designed a system where you can automate tasks within your pipelines.
 This way, the tasks are automatically generated as a job moves from stage to stage within a pipeline.
 And if you want to manually create a task, you can also link it to a specific job.
-There’s lots of flexibility.
+There’s lots of flexibility!